Children and tax: What you need to know

 One legitimate way to utilise a child’s Personal Allowance is to employ them in the family business:

-This can reduce the family’s overall tax liability while giving children real work experience.
+Therefore, employing children in the family business can reduce the family’s overall tax liability while also providing them with meaningful, real-world work experience.

 Transferring income-producing assets